About the Course

 - There are no extensions on homework assignments.

-You are required to participate with the iClicker Reef app on a smartphone, tablet or laptop.
-It is your responsibility to follow the steps below to properly register your iClicker Reef account in a timely fashion.
+You are required to participate with the iClicker Cloud app on a smartphone, tablet or laptop.
+It is your responsibility to follow the steps below to properly register your iClicker account in a timely fashion.
 It is also your responsibility to regularly check your iClicker records for any discrepancies.

 2. Set up the device(s) you’ll use to participate in our synchronous lectures.

-- You can download the iClicker Reef mobile app via the App Store or Google Play, or you can use iClicker Reef on your laptop at com .
+- You can download the iClicker cloud app via the App Store or Google Play, or you can use iClicker on your laptop.

 - If you have multiple devices, I recommend accessing our virtual class using your computer and participating in the iClicker questions using your mobile device.

-- If you only have one device, you can open up a new tab in your web browser for iClicker Reef, or switch back and forth between our virtual class and the iClicker Reef app.
+- If you only have one device, you can open up a new tab in your web browser for iClicker cloud, or switch back and forth between our virtual class and the iClicker cloud app.

 3. Now the fun part!
-Participate in my iClicker class activities.
+Participate in iClicker class activities.

-- When it’s time for class, make sure you have selected my course from the main screen of your iClicker Reef account.
+- When it’s time for class, make sure you have selected this course from the main screen of your iClicker cloud account.

-- When I start a class session in iClicker, select the Join button that appears on your screen, then answer each question I ask in iClicker Reef.
+- When the instructor starts a class session in iClicker, select the Join button that appears on your screen, then answer each question asked in iClicker cloud.

 - For short answer, numeric, and target questions, make sure you select Send.

-- You can review your grades, performance, and participation in iClicker Reef.
+- You can review your grades, performance, and participation in iClicker cloud.

 Academic Integrity Information